 - The scrapbook is a key tool for the art student, so help your child get ahead by encouraging them to keep one at home.
 The book can be used as a treasure trove for ideas and inspiration.
 It might include notes, materials and observations on interesting objects, plants, buildings and people.

 - Encourage your child to develop and practise the skills of drawing from observation to increase and sustain their concentration.

-- Look out for opportunities to visit museums, galleries and exhibitions to learn more about paintings, ceramics, textiles and other designed objects.
+- Look out for opportunities to visit museums and exhibitions to learn more about paintings, ceramics, textiles and other designed objects (remember, lots of museums offer free virtual visits to their galleries so you can take a tour without leaving your home!).
 Some also stage talks by artists and designers that offer a deeper understanding of their work.

 - Encourage your child's critical awareness through questions like, “What is this work about?”, “Why was it made?”, “What visual and tactile elements are used?”